Free Online Calculus Text Books

 Historical perspective.
 13 chapters covering real numbers through integration.

-61. How We Got from There to Here: A Story of Real Analysis by Eugene Boman & Robert Rogers https://milneopentextbooks.org/wp-content/uploads/2014/12/A_Story_of_Real_Analysis_ebook-pdf.pdf
+61. How We Got from There to Here: A Story of Real Analysis by Eugene Boman & Robert Rogers Undergraduate https://milneopentextbooks.org/wp-content/uploads/2014/12/A_Story_of_Real_Analysis_ebook-pdf.pdf

 Real analysis through historical development.
 Different approach.
 Worth reading even if you’ve studied analysis before.